mdfaizaanalam/Demo/README.md

 # Google Cybersecurity Professional Certificate

 This repo holds all of the projects, notes, and write-ups I have done while completing the Google Cybersecurity Professional Certificate.

-You can view my certificate of completion on Credly or Coursera.
+You can view my certificate of completion on Coursera .

 In this course I gained foundational knowledge that will prepare me for entry-level jobs in cybersecurity and help me understand how security teams protect their organizations and its customers.